-The SiOS website has very current best practice information and resources that can be shared with the professional (see the Learn section for information for Mental Health and Medical Professionals).
+The SiOS website has current best practice information and resources that can be shared with the professional.
 Some people who self-injure are not ready and/or willing to seek professional help.
 It is possible to learn healthier ways to cope without a professional but it may be extremely difficult.
-Resources on the SiOS website for those who self-injure can help in efforts to recover (see You Are Not Alone).
+Resources on the SiOS website for those who self-injure can help in efforts to recover.